hslater95/Mobile-Template/README.md

-Template For A React-Native application with tailwind. npm run start - starts dev server
+Template For A React-Native application with tailwind.
+\nnpm run start - starts dev server